The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson and Ethan Crowley of Asia Desk.

 Downtime

-The spa at the Mandarin Oriental is the best (see “Best-value splurge hotel,” below), but if you are not a guest there try the Phothalai Spa (off Praditmanuthum Road in the Bangkapi area, about a 30-minute cab ride from most hotels).
+The spa at the Mandarin Oriental is the best (see “Best-value splurge hotel,” below), but if you are not a guest there try the Phothalai Spa (in the Bangkapi area, about a 30-minute cab ride from most hotels).
 It’s a full “leisure complex” and a favorite of locals.
-Massage treatments start at $58 for an hour and a half; follow that with a foot massage for $24, then brunch in one of the complex’s many restaurants.
-(Remember that traditional Thai massage can be painful and leave you feeling sore.)
+Massage treatments start at just $58 for 90 minutes; follow that with a foot massage for $24, then brunch at one of the complex’s many restaurants.
+(Remember that traditional Thai massage can be painful and leave you sore.)

 Kudeejeen, an old Portuguese settlement on the opposite side of the Chao Phraya from the Grand Palace.
 Thailand’s trading history shows through in the Roman Catholic Church of Santa Cruz, the neighborhood’s architecture, and its food stalls.
 It’s not uncommon to find Thai families here today with Portuguese last names.